 There is only silence from all those that challenged here, excluding Eleanor who is standing strong with her armour still intact, however, she is completely frozen in fear, her body refusing to act.
 Her face in utter shock at how quick her opponent is.
 Gallagher has been completely stunned into silence, it looks like someone is going through his search history with that face.
 They all have no choice but to surrender in the face of this all-powerful creature.
 Everyone has a single thought inside their mind, 'The only one who can kill Zeruna is a hero.'

 'It only took them a thousand years to realise they have no chance of winning, it's like speaking with a brick wall.
 It can't listen and it won't move!
 I only came here to get my item back and now, fifty people have to get armour and weapon replacements, and the king no can't use his right hands due to it lacking fingers.
 Atleast he can still do a thumbs-up.'

 Powerlessly, they watch as Zeruna's quietly and victoriously exits the throne room without a visible mark on her skin.
 She activates the ring of invisibility and leaves the palace the way she came: invisible.
 The only people who'd know she's even there is the people she'd just had a scuffle with.
 Everyone else is clueless to the fact that one of the strongest beings in the world had walked past them.

 "My king, she's gone!" yells a royal guard.

 "Help him, men," commands Eleanor.

-"Eleanor, my beloved niece, we are of the same mind, correct?" asks Adrin.
+"Eleanor, my cousin, we are of the same mind, correct?" asks Adrin.

 "Indeed, the fact that a hero is needed is rather tacit," she replies.